emarsden/dash-mpd-rs/README.md

 as a subprocess).

+## Limitations

-This crate does not support content encrypted with DRM such as Encrypted Media Extensions (EME) and Media Source Extension (MSE).
-It currently does not provide download support for dynamic MPD manifests, that are used for live streaming.
-It currently only provides support for downloading audio and video streams, and not subtitles (eg. WebVTT streams).
+- This crate does not support content encrypted with DRM such as Encrypted Media Extensions (EME) and Media Source Extension (MSE)
+- Currently no download support for dynamic MPD manifests, that are used for live streaming/OTT TV
+- No support for subtitles (eg. WebVTT streams)

 ## Usage